awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 AWS Support is processing a cancellation of the porting order because of an issue with the port, such as a cancellation request from the carrier or from you\.
 AWS Support contacts you with details\.

 **CHANGE\_REQUESTED**
-AWS Support is processing your change request and the carrier response is pending\.
+AWS Support is processing your change request, and the carrier response is pending\.
 Allow for additional processing time\.

 **COMPLETED**
-Your porting order is completed and your phone numbers are activated\.
+Your porting order is completed, and your phone numbers are activated\.

 **EXCEPTION**
 AWS Support contacts you for additional details needed to complete the port request\.
 Allow for additional processing time\.